Home » Read & Learn » WordPress » 10 Starter Marketing Tips for Your New WordPress Website

 Your content, personality, and expertise will set your WordPress website apart from the thousands (or hundreds of thousands) fighting for the same eyeballs.
 So, when writing your posts, be sure to create post titles that are attention-grabbing and descriptive of your post’s content while including the primary keyword phrase for that article.

-Share your point of view or experience on forums too.
-But, refrain from shallow, “me too” comment participation does not lend to your being viewed as approachable or having the expertise someone “out there” may be looking for.
-And do your best to use proper grammar and spelling in all your online communications regardless of venue.
+Share your point of view or experience on forums, too.
+But refrain from shallow, “me too” comment participation.
+This does not lend to your being viewed as approachable or having the expertise someone “out there” may be looking for.
+Always use proper grammar and spelling in all your online communications, regardless of venue.

 Set up profiles and join social networks.

-And make sure your branding is consistent across them all.
-Use the same graphical assets, logos, and color schemes so those who don’t know you will begin to recognize your presence at a glance.
+Make sure your branding is consistent across them all.
+Use the same graphical assets, logos, and color schemes so that those who don’t know you will begin to recognize your presence at a glance.

-Even if you don’t plan to be overly active at any networking site, at least have a presence there by joining and setting up your profile with a link to your website.
+Even if you don’t plan to be overly active at any networking site, be sure to have a presence by joining and setting up your profile with a link to your website.

-Be as active as you can on Twitter, Facebook, and LinkedIn.
+Be as active as you can on X, Facebook, and LinkedIn.

-Or your top Social Media sites of choice.
+Or your preferred social media sites.
 No one has the time to be active on all networks all the time.
-Nor is your marketing everywhere.
-So choose the top 2 to 3 and participate consistently.
+Participate where you know your market is and be present.
+Choose the top 2 to 3 and participate consistently.

-Post your Blog posts to Social Media sites.
+Post your Blog posts on Social Media sites.

-Then back them up with personal comments and quickly respond to any input.
-While it is easy to put everything on auto-pilot, if everything is auto-posted, you aren’t being “Social.”
+Then, back them up with personal comments and quickly respond to any input.
+While it is easy to put everything on auto-pilot, if everything is auto-posted, you aren’t really being “Social” are you?

 Listen to your customers.

 You know your market; you always talk to current and potential customers.
 What are they interested in?
-Type about it.
+Write about it.

 What questions do you get asked most?
 Write about that.
 List posts work well.
 Top 10, Top 5, Top 101 — you get the idea.
-But make sure they are lists of value.
+But make sure the lists provide value.

 Test the waters with online advertising.

-Facebook, Twitter, and LinkedIn all have programs to help you target your market.
+Facebook, X, and LinkedIn have programs to help you target your market.
 Start small and build based on what works for your business model.
+Do some A/B testing to get a baseline of what works.

 Don’t forget off-line promotions.

-Not all promotions are online.
+Not all promotions have to be online.
 Chambers of Commerce, Clubs, and local associations constantly seek new speakers.

-Always have a supply of business cards available so you can put them up on bulletin boards and hand them out when the opportunity presents itself.
+Always have a supply of business cards available.
+Post them on bulletin boards and hand them out when the opportunity arises.

-Regardless of what some of the current T.V. commercials may want everyone to believe, the really, really, really hard work begins once your site is live.
-Promotion!
+Regardless of what some current TV commercials may want everyone to believe, the really, really, really hard work begins once your site is live.
+And it’s all about promotion!

 P. T. Barnum